global-asp/asp-source/en/0011_father-and-son.md

 ##
 The man got very excited.
 He
-said to Mudduawulira, “Pick it up and we will take it home.”
+said to Mudduawulira, "Pick it up and we will take it home."

 ##
 The son did what the father told